PlantsGenesBugs/TidyTuesday/2022/week8/README.md

 Each country or territory is awarded a score of 0 to 4 points for each of the 25 indicators (questions) listed above.
 A score of 0 represents the smallest degree of freedom and 4 the greatest degree of freedom.
 The score totals from the Political Rights (PR) and Civil Liberties (CL) categories are then weighted equally to determine a country/territory’s status of Free (F), Partly Free (PF), or Not Free (NF).

-More information about the research methodology can be found [here](https://freedomhouse.org/reports/freedom-world/freedom-world-research-methodology).

 The data set also includes information [gathered from the UN](https://unstats.un.org/unsd/methodology/m49/overview/), including country code and development status.
-For this analysis, countries considered a "least developed country" are score 1, otherwise they're scored 0.
+In the data set countries considered a "least developed country" are score 1, otherwise they're scored 0.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Least_developed_countries), "The least developed countries (LDCs) are a list of developing countries that, according to the United Nations, exhibit the lowest indicators of socioeconomic development, with the lowest Human Development Index ratings of all countries in the world."

+More information about Freedom House's research methodology can be found [here](https://freedomhouse.org/reports/freedom-world/freedom-world-research-methodology).

 The #TidyData [Github page](https://github.com/rfordatascience/tidytuesday/blob/master/data/2022/2022-02-22/readme.md) has more information about the challenge and links out to articles.